-Access to talent is arguably the most important recruiting aspect in order to stay competitive in today's dynamic global market.
-However, many organizations, including enterprise-level ones, are admittedly operating blind when it comes to knowing what to evaluate within its talent acquisition strategy.
+Access to talent is arguably the most important aspect of your recruiting process.
+It's important to stay competitive in today's dynamic global market.
+Many organizations, including enterprise-level ones, are admittedly operating blind when it comes to knowing what to evaluate within its talent acquisition strategy.

 Understanding how to recruit the right talent into your organization is the first step in developing or refining your talent acquisition strategy.
 To properly manage this business function, talent acquisition leaders must have the ability to monitor and regularly evaluate their ability to recruit key skills when they are needed by the organization.

 Can you measure your organization's talent acquisition efforts?
 Read this blog to learn how to rate your recruitment strategy.